-The old street food dessert classic - Chocolate, caramel, strawberry, you name it, it comes in pretty much any flavor.
+The old street food dessert classic - Chocolate, caramel, strawberry, you name it, it comes in pretty much any flavour.

 However, food vendors are now giving this dessert a modern update, with the like of dairy-free ice-cream for vegans and made with organic milk.

 A very popular French street food dessert.
-A very thin pancake that you can have both sweet or savory.
+A very thin pancake that you can have both sweet or savoury.

-My absolute favorite is the sweet crepes with Nutella and banana.
+My absolute favourite is the sweet crepes with Nutella and banana.
 Now that's whats I am talking about.